osm-search/Nominatim/docs/Faq.md

    ./utils/setup.php --index --create-search-indices --create-country-names

-If the reported rank is 26 or higher, you can also safely add `-index-noanalyse`.
+If the reported rank is 26 or higher, you can also safely add `--index-noanalyse`.

 ### When running the setup.php script I get a warning: